 - Check that your balance transfer is complete.
 Check your card’s transaction details and look for your transfer to post.
 You can also call TD Bank support to verify its completion.

+- Make payments on time.
+Consider setting up automatic payments to avoid late fees and to keep your intro APR intact.
 Also, consider breaking up your balance transfer debt into monthly payments so you can pay it off before your intro APR expires.

 - Contact customer support.
 Call TD Credit Card Services at 888-561-8861.
 You can also reach customer support at TD Bank’s customer support forum or tweet the bank @TDBank_US.